mohitcpatil/Ports-and-Shipment-Adminstration-/README.md

 The Port of Baltimore, overseen by the Maryland Port Administration, is one of the biggest commercial shipping hubs in the United States.
 In 2019, they represented a total of $58 billion in total revenue from imports and exports.
 Last year, the Port of Baltimore recorded 8.2 billion tons in container cargo going through.
 This is a good port to study, because our main task involves optimizing the process of container shipping.

 Our Goal: Bring the Port of Baltimore into the 21st century through a digital transformation.
-We aim for this task to serve as a stepping stone to get the entire United States’ shipping systems to utilize the most up-to-date practices.
+We aim for this task to serve as a stepping stone to get the entire United States’ shipping systems to utilize the most up-to-date practices

 ## Datasets